 So is CBD constipation possible?
 Well, its a bit of a clogged question.
 Constipation is a side effect of many over the counter and prescription medications, so it makes sense for consumers to show concern about CBD consumption causing similar issues.

 Currently, there has been no evidence or studies that prove CBD oil causes constipation.
 In fact, preliminary research suggests the opposite.
-CBD’s interaction with the endocannabinoid system (ECS) — a network of receptors responsible for regulating your mood, appetite, digestion and so much more — encourage a healthier digestive regularity.
+CBD’s interaction with the endocannabinoid system (ECS) — a network of receptors responsible for regulating your mood, appetite, digestion and so much more — encourages a healthier digestive system overall.
 Before we get into how CBD may help with constipation, it is essential to understand why you may be struggling to keep a natural excretion schedule.

 What is Constipation?